jerryq27/Cheatsheets/Languages/Python.md

 print(add(y=5))
 ```

+> Default parameter values are only evaluated **once**!
+Using a mutable
+data type like an empty list as a default value will use the **same** list
+in subsequent calls.

 Seeing a `*` in a function's parameter listing indicates  the end of
 positional arguments.
 All arguments passed in after the `*` requires
 the parameter's name to be explicitly specified.